 GILL CULTURAL COUNCIL SEEKS FUNDING PROPOSALS

-According to Council spokesperson Patricia Crosby, these grants can support a variety of artistic projects and activities in Gill and surrounding communities.
-In light of the COVID-19 pandemic, the Council encourages applications for both online and live events, with the understanding that up to date requirements for social distancing will be met.
+According to Gill Cultural Council spokesperson Patricia Crosby, these grants can support a variety of artistic projects and activities in Gill and surrounding communities.
+The Council encourages applications for both online and live events.
 Gill seeks to bring performers, artists, historians, naturalists, speakers, musicians, and workshop presenters to venues in town or nearby towns.
-Some of the organizations the Mass Cultural Council (MCC) and Gill have given money to in recent years include the Slate Memorial Library, the Gill Elementary School, the Gill/Montague Council on Aging, the Gill Historical Commission, the Shea Theater and the Antenna Cloud Farm concert series.
+Some of the organizations the Gill LCC has granted funds to in recent years include the Slate Memorial Library, the Gill Elementary School, the Gill/Montague Council on Aging, the Gill Historical Commission, the Gill Agricultural Commission, and the Antenna Cloud Farm concert series.

-In 2021, the Gill Cultural Council distributed $4555 in grants to support ten different projects.
+In 2022, the Gill Cultural Council distributed $5,270 in grants to support eleven different community projects.

 Application forms and complete information about the Local Cultural Council Program are available online at If you have questions about Gill projects or applications, email .